area73/psf/README.md

   definitions and redefinitions every time we add a new one.
   Can we do it better ? ... composition to the rescue

+## 07 Composition  (src/functionalUtils.js)
+  -. we can solve las problem by chaining function's results, since all of them are returning a new array
+  -.
+Or we can compose those functions
+  -.
+Or pipe